 You might launch your app targeting one geographic region only, to start with.
-However, you will likely launch a Bitmoji-like app in multiple geographies later.
+However, you will likely launch a utilities app like Bitmoji in multiple geographies later.
 You should design and develop keeping this later expansion in mind.

 You should use “mobile app internationalization” techniques.
-These are processes/methods/guidelines that make the future launch in more geographies easier.
+These are the processes/methods/guidelines that make the future launch in more geographies easier.
 Read “7 tips for mobile app localization” for guidance.

 - Sign-up with an MBaaS provider

 You have noticed that I have not included any mobile backend developer or cloud platform architect in the team.
 I recommend you use a “Mobile Backend as a Service” (MBaaS) provider, and that’s the reason.
 Sign-up for an account with SashiDo, a popular MBaaS provider.

 Using an MBaaS account helps you in expediting your project since you get the following advantages:

 - Mobile backend development from scratch takes a significant amount of time.
 It also requires planning and provisioning of infrastructure.
 MBaaS providers save that effort for you.

 - You will target various platforms and a wide range of devices.
 MBaaS providers handle that complexity for you.

 - An MBaaS provider will address the persistent storage for you.

 - MBaaS providers help with end-user management.

 - You can easily implement push notifications when you use an MBaaS.